-Today’s recipe is adapted from my aunt’s broccoli and tofu cutlets recipe.
-She makes some of the best cutlets and this is my most favorite one!
-I have devoured her cutlets for years before I finally decided to make them myself.
+Today's recipe is adapted from my aunt's broccoli and tofu cutlets recipe.
+She makes some of the best cutlets and this is my most favorite one.
+I have devoured her cutlets for years before it finally became a staple in my kitchen too.
+This recipe originally published in July 2016 has been updated with new photos and tips.

-Everyone in my family enjoys them and this has become a go-to recipe for us.
-It uses simple yet healthy ingredients that are readily available all year along.
+This recipe uses simple yet healthy ingredients that are readily available all year long.
 I love the taste of fresh ginger in them which gives it the right amount of spice and warmth.
-For me this dish is a great way to add lots of broccoli and a large chunk of tofu at once in our healthy meals.
+For me, this dish is a great way to incorporate broccoli and protein-packed tofu in our meals.

-This is one of my favorite go to dish as an appetizer for parties, it can be made ahead and stored in the refrigerator for up to a week.
-My son loves eating this for his school lunches.
-They also taste amazing as burgers with some lettuce, onions and whole wheat buns for lunch or dinner.
+This is one of my favorite go-to dishes as an appetizer for parties, it can be made ahead and stored in the refrigerator for up to a week.
+My boys love these broccoli patties for school lunches.

-Serve with the Red Pepper Chutney as a dip or as a burger with lettuce, red onions and whole wheat buns.
+Enjoy as a snack or appetizer with the Red Pepper Chutney dip or enjoy them for lunch or dinner served as a burger with lettuce, red onions, and whole wheat buns smothered with the chutney.

-- Cook covered on low heat for 5 mins stirring couple of times.
-Turn off the heat and let it cool down.
+- Cook covered on low heat for 5 mins stirring a couple of times.
+Turn off the heat and let it cool down

 - Blend the mixture in a blender to make smooth and vibrant chutney.
 Store in the refrigerator for up to a week